Gesture Combo | ManukoTech

 Field Description

-Tap Max Time Maximum time (in seconds) for a touch to be considered a tap.
+Tap Max Time Maximum time window (in seconds) in which a touch can be recognized as a tap.
+If the finger stays down longer, it will no longer be considered a tap.

-Swipe Threshold Minimum distance (in pixels) the finger must move to register a swipe.
+Swipe Threshold Minimum finger movement (in pixels) required to detect a swipe.

-Debug Enabled Logs recognized gestures to the console for debugging purposes.
+Debug Enabled Logs detected gesture events (tap, swipe, hold) to the console for debugging.

 Gesture Types Detected

-• Hold: Finger held down for Hold Time without moving.
+• Hold: Finger remains down for at least Hold Time.

-• Swipe: Directional gesture once movement exceeds the Swipe Threshold (supports Up, Down, Left, Right).
+• Swipe: Detected once movement exceeds Swipe Threshold (supports Up, Down, Left, Right).

 Hold Gesture Flow

-When a hold gesture is detected, the following sequence is triggered:
+When a hold gesture is detected, two phases are recognized:

-1. Hold Start: Triggered when hold duration is reached.
+• Hold Start: Triggered when Hold Time is reached.

 Switching Gesture Managers at Runtime